Engagement Fellowships support and develop the careers of emerging leaders in public engagement.

 - training, where appropriate

-- access to meeting space and facilities at the Wellcome Trust for the duration of the fellowship
+- access to meeting space and facilities at Wellcome during the fellowship

 - opportunities to work with Wellcome Trust staff to develop project ideas, where appropriate